Minnesota Lynx vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Lynx Moneyline and ATS Records

-- The Lynx have entered the game as underdogs six times this season and won twice.
+- This season, the Lynx have been the underdog eight times and won three of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.